Importing machinery

 Manufacturers usually determine themselves if their machinery meet the requirements for CE marking.
 This is called a conformity assessment.
 If the product meets the requirements, the manufacturer produces a signed EC declaration of conformity and a technical construction file.
 They also apply the CE logo to the machine.
 A manufacturer can also authorise a person or company in the EEA to meet these obligations.

-Sometimes self-assessing a machine or device is insufficient.
+Sometimes self-assessing a machine or device is not enough.
 For example, for products with an increased safety risk.
-Attachment 4 of the Machinery Directive lists 23 machines where the producer may have to use a notified body.
+Attachment 4 of the Machinery Directive lists 23 machines where the producer may have to use a notified .
 This is necessary if the manufacturer has not fully complied with relevant European standards (EN standards) when constructing the machine.
 These standards describe how products meet necessary requirements in a technical sense.
 A notified body is a designated inspection organisation that checks whether the machine meets these requirements.
 The CE directives tell you if and when a notified body is needed to inspect your machinery or equipment.

 Importer